-- USB port.
-One USB 2.0 port.
-(Another USB 2.0 port is located on the right side panel.) - DSL port.
-One RJ-11 asynchronous DSL port for connecting the modem router to an ADSL or VDSL line.
-This port is colored gray. - Ethernet LAN ports.
+Note You can use either the Internet port or the DSL port for WAN connectivity.
+Tod ball doe dialor and internet port of the Boll port for vivia definiously.

+- Ethernet LAN ports.
 Four Gigabit Ethernet RJ-45 LAN ports to connect the modem router to LAN devices.
-These ports are colored yellow. - Internet port.
-One Gigabit Ethernet RJ-45 port to connect the modem router to a fiber or cable modem.
-This port is colored red.
+These ports are colored yellow. - DSL port.
+One RJ-11 DSL port for connecting the modem router to an ADSL or VDSL line.
+This port is colored gray.

-Note: You can use either the DSL port or the Internet port for WAN connectivity.
-You cannot use both simultaneously.
+Note You can use either the DSL port or the Internet port for WAN connectivity.